parhelia512/axe/tooling/axe-programming-language/README.md

 # Axe Programming Language

-Axe is a programming language that centred around ease of concurrency and memory safety.
+Axe is a statically typed, compiled programming language that centred around ease of concurrency and memory safety.
 It is designed to be simple and easy to learn.

 ## Requirements